ziotom78/raytracing_course/tomasi-ray-tracing-06a.md

 -   The screen is represented by a two-dimensional rectangular surface $S$.

--   The rendering solution is calculated only for the points $\vec x$ on the surfaces $S$ of the scene that are visible to the observer through the screen.
+-   The rendering solution is calculated only for the points $\vec x$ on the surfaces of objects in the scene that are visible to the observer through the screen $S$.

 # Forward Ray-Tracing {#forward-ray-tracing}